cooperwalbrun/terraform-manager/README.md

 # Select all workspaces in example123 at a custom domain
 terraform-manager example123 --domain something.mycompany.com <operation>

-# Select all workspaces in example123 at a custom domain with HTTP instead of HTTPS
+# Select all workspaces in example123 at a custom domain (all API interactions will use HTTP instead of HTTPS)
 terraform-manager example123 --domain something.mycompany.com --no-tls <operation>

 # Select only workspaces with names "workspace1" or "workspace2" (case-insensitive)